Ripley's Aquarium of Canada: Building

 The roof of the main entrance was designed to give the illusion of the Earth's crust peeling away to reveal a window into the aquatic world.

 The building features a multi-faceted shell clad in large aluminum panels, with the roof of the main entrance that "gives the illusion of the earth's crust peeling away to reveal a window into the aquatic world."
 There are also coloured surfaces that juxtapose reflective aluminum soffits.
 The building was designed with special shielding so that sharks would not be disturbed by its electrical systems.

 Access

 The building is located on Bremner Boulevard, to the east of the Rogers Centre, just south of the CN Tower and across the street from the Roundhouse Railway Museum.
 The aquarium is accessible from the Union subway station using the SkyWalk pedestrian pathway.
 The building does not have parking of its own.
 Parking is available in several underground parking garages nearby and surface parking lots.
 The nearest highway access is the Gardiner Expressway by exiting at York Street.

 Exhibits

-The aquarium holds 5.7 million liters (1.5 million gallons) of water and shows marine and freshwater habitats from around the world.
+The aquarium holds 5.7 million litres (1.5 million gallons) of water and shows marine and freshwater habitats from around the world.
 The aquarium is organized into ten galleries: Canadian Waters, Rainbow Reef, Dangerous Lagoon, Discovery Centre, The Gallery, Ray Bay, Swarm: Nature by Numbers, Planet Jellies, Life Support Systems and the Shoreline Gallery.
 It is home to more than 20,000 animals.